pragma-collective/cirkuloxyz/llm.md

 # Task

-The next flow we're going to integrate is the "No lens profile" flow that shows the onboarding page.
+Next task we're going to work on is the auth scenario where users have an existing lens account.
-The onboarding page is where we're going to mint the lens profile for the user.

-Use the lens.txt file for implementation details for "Creating a user".

-I've create a create-lens-account.ts hook, this is where we'll put all the code related to minting a lens profile
+A user may have 0 - many lens account.
+We already handled the 0 / no lens account when we redirect them to the onboarding

+Now we're going to handle the scenario where a user has one or more lens profile.
+We need a page to redirect them and show the available accounts, so they can choose which account to authenticate into.

+It should look good if user has only one account and accounts should be properly displayed if the user has multiple

+It should display the photo and username of each account in the page and a button to select that profile and authenticate as account owner

-frontend-developer to implement code
+ui-ux-designer to design the page and frontend-developer to implement code